-Many college students who wish to avoid the bar scene and get into a committed relationship are turning to online dating as their solution.
-Meeting an online friend is becoming more common these days – like the pen pals of old – but it’s much easier to connect with someone online.
-This situation comes about not only through dating apps, but it often occurs when cyber relationships turn into real ones as a result of prolonged interactions within MMO games, which are basically chat rooms with game content.
+Making friends online is becoming much more common these days.
+For example, many college students who wish to avoid the bar scene and get into a committed relationship are turning to online dating as their solution.
+But meeting an online friend comes about not only through dating apps – it often occurs when cyber relationships turn into real ones as a result of prolonged interactions within MMO games, which are basically chat rooms with game content.

 Talk before meeting.

 Before you meet someone in person who you’ve met online, you want to make sure they are who they’ve said they are.
 The best way to go about this is to have a phone call or live video chat with them.
 If you’ve developed a friendship to the point where you want to get to know each other better, they shouldn’t have any problems doing this.
 If they refuse or make excuses, it could be a red flag that they aren’t being truthful about their age or gender.